hexchat/hexchat/share/doc/python.md

 #### Callback return constants (EAT\_*)

-When a callback is supposed to return one of the EAT\_\* macros, it is able control how xchat will proceed after the callback returns.
+When a callback is supposed to return one of the EAT\_\* macros, it is able control how HexChat will proceed after the callback returns.
 These are the available constants, and their meanings:

  * **EAT_PLUGIN:** Don't let any other plugin receive this event.
- * **EAT_XCHAT:** Don't let xchat treat this event as usual.
+ * **EAT_XCHAT:** Don't let HexChat treat this event as usual.
  * **EAT_ALL:** Eat the event completely.
  * **EAT_NONE:** Let everything happen as usual.